crodier/software-blog/threadDumps.md

 Two rows are highlighted purple in the VisualVM tab, the 6th and 13th rows in the "Threads" window.

+#### Main thread

 The first purple and green row is "main".
 Purple means sleeping thread state in VisualVM.
-The main thread was sleeping at this time.
+This means the main thread was sleeping when I took the screenshot.
+The bar chart displays the thread state for the prior 20 seconds.

+The "main" thread counts to one billion (RUNNING state) and then sleeps for three seconds (TIMED_WAIT state, Sleeping.)
+This is why the main bar in the chart has blocks of purple followed by shorter green blocks.

-The graph displays the thread state over time, and the "main" method is coded to count to one billion and then sleep for three seconds.
-The purple blocks in the "main" bar show the three second sleeps, while the green area is where the thread woke up and was counting to a billion, in RUNNING state.
+The purple blocks in the "main" bar reflect these three second sleeps.
+The shorter green blocks on the "main" thread bar shows where the main thread woke up and was counting to a billion, taking about a second.

+#### Slow worker thread

 The second purple row is running "slowWorker", the unnamed "Thread-0"